 4. Troubleshooting Documentation

-This is a specific technical documentation that is meant to help users identify issues and solve them.
+This is specific technical documentation intended to help users identify and resolve issues.
 Additionally, it is great for customer support to make it easier for them to help users when they are stuck.

 Software technical documentation example: Microsoft troubleshooting documentation.